top of page

 Venice, IT

-When traveling to Venice, I advise you to budget accordingly for a €90 gondola ride.
+When traveling to Venice, I recommend you budget accordingly for the €90 gondola ride.
 If split amongst your party, it can be more affordable, but my friend and I found even the split €45 cost to be worth this once-in-a-lifetime experience.

 Consider trying tiramisu here (as it was invented in the nearby town of Treviso) or visit Harry's Bar (where the Bellini cocktail was invented).
 Also in Venice are various top-notch take-away pasta places, which I only ever experienced in this city whilst living in Italy.
-Dal Moro's is the spot.
+Dal Moro's is the spot we stopped at.

 Gondola ride in Venice